 Under these circumstances, it would be inequitable to require a political committee sponsor to pay the full value of Working Assets' marketing services.
-Working Assets proposes to value its solicitation services to a political committee sponsor at ten percent of Working Assets' marketing costs, and this ten percent figure reflects the usual and normal charge for the services being provided to political committee sponsors under the facts presented.
-The provision of solicitation services so valued in exchange for use of the political committee sponsor's mailing list would not be a contribution to the political committee sponsor.
+Working Assets proposes to value its solicitation services to a political committee sponsor at ten percent of Working Assets' marketing costs.
+Assuming that this ten percent figure is the product of arms-length negotiations between Working Assets and the political committee sponsor and reflects the fair market value of the goods and services being provided, the Commission concludes, under the facts presented, that it would represent the usual and normal charge.
+If that is the case, then the provision of solicitation services by Working Assets in exchange for use of the political committee sponsor's mailing list would not be a contribution to the political committee sponsor.